affinity-engine/ember-theater-web/markdown/en/learn/configuration.md

 };
 ```

 In this example, the config is setting both a `globals` text speed, as well as more specific text speed on `director.text`.
 Now, whenever the `director` plugin uses the `text` direction, it'll use a `textSpeed` of 30.
 Everything else in your game will use the `globals.textSpeed` of 20.
-Like this, you can configure your game with both broad and increasingly specific settings.
+Like this, you can configure your game broadly, while still providing specific overrides.